 - Asbestos Health Facts: Asbestos is a group of mineral fibers that when inhaled can cause scar tissue to form on the lungs, resulting in long-term health complications.

-- Lead Exposure: Lead is a toxic metal found in construction and manufacturing products.
+- Lead Exposure (English) (Spanish): Lead is a toxic metal found in construction and manufacturing products.
 Lead exposure can cause adverse health effects in the short- and long-term.

 - Medium Density Fiberboard: Medium Density Fiberboard (MDF) is a type of composite wood containing a resin product with formaldehyde.
 Prolonged formaldehyde exposure can negatively impact health.

 - PCB Exposure: Polychlorinated biphenyls are man-made chemicals found in common building materials, including paint, old fluorescent light ballasts, and caulking.

 - Manganese Exposure: Manufacturing and welding can lead to manganese fumes emissions.
 If inhaled, it may cause long-term respiratory and neurological illness.

 - Personal Protective Equipment for Female Construction Workers: Recommendations for PPE fitting for women.

 Ergonomic intervention in the workplace can reduce the risks of developing work-related musculoskeletal disorders and other injuries.